-I am a UKCP accredited Integrative psychotherapist, counsellor and life coach working in Brighton, and have been working with clients for over 10 years.
+I am a UKCP accredited Integrative psychotherapist, counsellor and life coach working in the Dalston end of Stoke Newington, and I have been working with clients for over 15 years.

-My integration is fundamentally formed from the Humanistic and Existential schools of thought, but I am also informed by, and use some Psychodynamic, Gestalt, CBT, CBTi and Mindfulness based ideas.
+My integration is fundamentally formed from the Humanistic and Existential schools of thought, but I am also informed by, and use some Psychodynamic, Gestalt, Neuroscience and Neurobiology, CBT, CBTi and Mindfulness based ideas amongst others.
 The nature of this integration allows me to go way beyond a one-size-fits-all approach to therapy, and to work with a person as an individual with their own bespoke needs and requirements.

 Some of the issues I work with:

 - Managing emotions

 - Panic Attacks